 1. As requested by the Group of Experts on Benchmarking of Transport Infrastructure Construction Costs at its twelfth session in November 2021, this document is submitted as Chapter II of the final report of the Group.
-It builds further on the information contained in ECE/TRANS/WP.5/2020/6 and provides an overview of benchmarking definitions, concepts and methodologies.
-Asrequested by the Group at its last session has undergone editing and streamlining efforts by the secretariat.
+It builds further on the information contained in ECE/TRANS/WP.5/2020/6 and is a further revision of ECE/TRANS/WP.5/GE.4/2022/3.
+It provides an overview of benchmarking definitions, concepts, and methodologies.
+As requested by the Group at its thirteenth session, additional information has been added by the representatives of Turkey and Poland on concepts surrounding the benchmarking of transport infrastructure maintenance and operation costs.